 A web hosting company provides the server that your website will be hosted on, and you can choose between different types of servers.
 Shared, VPS, and dedicated servers are the most common options.

 Different hosting companies have different uptime guarantees, which represent the amount of time the web server is available with no issues.
+And downtime is a real web hosting problem to tackle when deciding on your provider.
 You’ll want to choose a provider with a guarantee of at least 99.90% uptime.
 Tenths of a percentage may seem trivial, but the difference between 99.90% uptime and 99.95% uptime comes out to 4 hours and 23 minutes less downtime per year.

 Once you have your hosting company picked out, you’ll need to choose the right plan.
 Shared servers are the cheapest option, but your website will then have to “share” resources with other sites on the same server.
 This is fine for small-to-medium-sized sites, but larger websites will have a difficult time maintaining satisfactory speed.